Principal elliptic bundles and compact homogeneous l.c.K. manifolds: Compact homogeneous Vaisman manifolds

-The ideas above show that each factor in the decomposition \ref{flagdecompgeral} bears the same Lie-theoretical features as the product manifold $X$ described in \ref{cartesian}.
+for every $j = 1,\ldots,r$.
+The above ideas show that each factor in the decomposition given in Eq. (\ref{flagdecompgeral}) bears the same Lie-theoretical features as the Cartesian product $X$ described in Eq. (\ref{cartesian}).
 Moreover, given a negative line bundle $L \to X$, it follows that